Bait (2000 film): Plot

 Alvin soon becomes suspicious of the many situations that have occurred since he has been released from prison, especially when he encounters Bristol face to face, yet eventually Bristol kidnaps Alvin while evading the authorities, causing an explosion from a bomb attached to a bound and gagged agent Wooly.
 After interrogating Alvin, Bristol forces Alvin to lead him to the gold supposedly hidden at the horse track in Manhattan, while holding his girlfriend Lisa and baby hostage.
 Alvin manages to eventually escape and fight off Bristol and free Lisa before a bomb set in the van they're in explodes.
 Alvin manages to hot wire the van, drive it and jump out just in time before the bomb explodes.
 Bristol catches up to Alvin and points a gun at him, yet Clenteen shoots him multiple times, saving Alvin.
 A grateful Alvin punches Clenteen due to earlier treatment while in jail, yet Clenteen, not upset by it, admits he had it coming.

-While discussing with Lisa concerning their son Gregory at her bookstore, Alvin meets a customer asking for the book, "The Bronx Zoo", which leads him to understand Jaster's message; the gold is buried under "home" plate at Yankee Stadium.
-He then calls Clenteen to discuss a reward for the recovery of the stolen gold, which after some confusion turns out to be five percent of its value; two million dollars.
+While discussing with Lisa concerning their son Gregory at her bookstore, Alvin meets a customer asking for the book The Bronx Zoo, which leads him to understand Jaster's message: the gold is buried under "home" plate at Yankee Stadium.
+He then calls Clenteen to discuss a reward for the recovery of the stolen gold, which after some confusion turns out to be five percent of its value – $2 million.

 Production

 In May 1999, it was announced Jamie Foxx would star in the action-comedy Bait under the direction of Stephen Surjik who was eventually replaced by Antoine Fuqua.
-The film was co-produced by Castle Rock Entertainment with Warner Bros. distributing.
+The film was co-produced by Castle Rock Entertainment with Warner Bros.
+Pictures distributing.
 Prior to casting David Morse as Edgar Clenteen, the role had originally been slated to be played by Kris Kristofferson.
 It was filmed in Ontario, Canada.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 26%, based on reviews from 82 critics.
+On Rotten Tomatoes, the film has an approval rating of 26% based on reviews from 81 critics, with an average rating of 4.5/10.
 The website's consensus reads, "Even though Jamie Foxx shines in Bait, the movie suffers from music video roots and a formulaic script that strains credibility."
-On Metacritic, it has a score of 39 out of 100, based on reviews from 28 critics.
+On Metacritic, it has a weighted average score of 39 out of 100 based on 28 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert gave it 3 out of 4 stars and wrote that "it's over the top, an exercise in action comedy that cuts loose from logic and enjoys itself."